UniversalDependencies/UD_French-ParTUT/README.md

 # Acknowledgements
 We are deeply grateful to Project Syndicate© for letting us download and exploit their articles as text material, under the terms of educational use.

+## References

+* Manuela Sanguinetti, Cristina Bosco.
+2014.
+PartTUT: The Turin University Parallel Treebank.
+  In Basili, Bosco, Delmonte, Moschitti, Simi (editors) Harmonization and development of resources and tools for Italian Natural Language Processing within the PARLI project, LNCS, Springer Verlag

+* Manuela Sanguinetti, Cristina Bosco.
+2014.
+Converting the parallel treebank ParTUT in Universal Stanford Dependencies.
+  In Proceedings of the 1rst Conference for Italian Computational Linguistics (CLiC-it 2014), Pisa (Italy)

+* Cristina Bosco, Manuela Sanguinetti.
+2014.
+Towards a Universal Stanford Dependencies parallel treebank.
+  In Proceedings of the 13th Workshop on Treebanks and Linguistic Theories (TLT-13), Tubingen (Germany)

 # Corpus splitting